-No managing agency fees are charged from MAP to this syndicate in 2021 (2020: £nil).
-Profit commission of £1.1m (2020: £1.0m due from) is owed to the managing agent in respect of the results for this calendar year.
+No managing agency fees are charged from MAP to this syndicate in 2022 (2021: £nil).
+Profit commission of £nil (2021: £1.1m owed to) is owed to the managing agent in respect of the results for this calendar year.

 No expenses are recharged to this syndicate from MAP.
 All recharges made by MAP to Syndicate 2791 are covered by the ceding commission paid by this syndicate to Syndicate 2791.
 There is no management compensation charged to this syndicate, see note 7.
 No profit related remuneration is payable by the syndicate to employees of MAP.
 The managing agency agreement contract setting out fees and profit commission payable to the managing agent is under standard terms set out by Lloyd's.